skilion/skilion.github.io/content/about.md

 So I started a journey to learn more.

 Computers have changed a lot since then, but I never lost the appetite to learn.
-Technology keeps evolving and new things come out every year.
-There is no chance to get bored of it.
+Technology keeps evolving and new things come out every year, there is no chance to get bored of it.

-I've got an almost unhealty obsession with understanding how things work, which means for me that software engineering is more fun than ever.
+I've got an almost unhealty obsession with understanding how things work, which means for me that software engineering, in its never ending growing complexity, is more fun than ever.

 And I love electronics too.